Last Updated on

 Disney and Universal in One Trip: The Details

 Photo by: Bigstock/Peter Etchells

-I had only three weeks to research and read every blog article on Trekaroo about Disney and Universal to plan for our epic trip.
-While tucked in bed with a nasty cold, I poured over The Unofficial Guide to Walt Disney World by Sehlinger and Testa.
-I researched surreptitiously since this was supposed to be a surprise (last minute) trip for the kids.
-I needed to first figure out what to see, when to go, and then, on which days to go.
+We wanted the Orlando vacation to be a surprise gift for the kids.
+We had only three weeks to research Disney Universal packages.
+While tucked in bed with a nasty cold, I read every blog article on Trekaroo about Disney and Universal.
+I surreptitiously poured over The Unofficial Guide to Walt Disney World by Sehlinger and Testa beneath my covers.
+And as I narrowed down my research, I realized I needed to first figure out what to see, when to go, and then, on which days to go.

-If you purchase the guidebook, you get a discount to join The Touring Plan.
-This enables you to see the Crowd Calendar for both Disney and Universal, and a mobile Lines app, which comes in mighty handy when trying to determine which rides to go on and how long the wait time would be.
-Why not use the Disney app?
-Because it’s biased trying to steer and scatter crowds.
-The additional benefit with the Lines app is that it enables you to access one of their existing touring plans to help you strategize what to see and in which order for attractions at both Disney and Universal.
-The Touring Plans’ one or two-day itinerary are pure gold.
-For this frugal mom cramming to figure out what to see and when to go, it was worth buying the guidebook!
+The Sehlinger and Testa guidebook proved incredibly useful.
+It also gave me a discount to join The Touring Plan which enabled me to see the Crowd Calendar for both Disney and Universal.
+The mobile Lines app came in handy when trying to determine which rides to go on and how long the wait time would be.
+The Disney app, by the way, is not recommended since its goal is to steer and scatter crowds.
+The additional benefit with the Lines app was that it enabled me to access one of their existing touring plans to help strategize what to see and in which order for attractions at both Disney and Universal.
+The one or two-day itinerary through The Touring Plan were pure gold.
+For this frugal mom cramming to figure out what to see and when to go, the guidebook was absolutely worth it!